Kenneth M. Roberts

 Infrastructure

-• Advised owners, acted as project neutral, and participated as chair on dispute review boards on some of the country’s largest infrastructure projects
+• Ken has advised owners, acted as project neutral, and participated as chair on dispute review boards on some of the country's largest infrastructure projects.

-• Airports: Served as the chair of the DRB on five of the country’s largest airport expansion projects.
-These involved expansion of new runways, renovation of existing terminals, and build-out of new terminals
+• Airports: Ken has served as the chair of the dispute resolution board (DRB) on five of the country's largest airport expansion projects.
+These projects involved expansion of new runways, renovation of existing terminals, and build-out of new terminals.

-• Bridges and Highways: Served as project neutral on three of the country’s largest bridge and highway projects.
-Served for over five years on some of the country’s largest bridge projects, resolving all disputes without litigation.
-Also served as mediator on several large design-build projects, resolving disputes valued at over $100 million between owners, contractors, joint ventures, and their engineers/consultants
+• Bridges and Highways: Ken has served as project neutral on three of the country's largest bridge and highway projects.
+Ken served for over five years on some of the country's largest bridge projects, resolving all disputes without litigation.
+Ken has also served as mediator on several large design-build projects, including interchanges and walkways, resolving disputes valued at over $100 million between owners, contractors, joint ventures, and their engineers/consultants.

-• Transportation/Light Rail: Currently working on several light rail projects valued at over $3 billion.
-The projects have dealt extensively with start-up and testing issues, delay and inefficiency issues, differing site conditions, and accuracy and completeness of design packages
+• Transportation/Light Rail: Ken is currently working on several light rail projects valued at over $3 billion.
+The projects have dealt extensively with start-up and testing issues, delay and inefficiency issues, differing site conditions, as well as accuracy and completeness of design packages.
+Ken's experience also includes the construction of new stations.

 Project Controls

-• Provided project controls advice and project monitoring on more than 20 major energy, industrial, and commercial projects, ranging from newly built projects to plant expansions during limited outages.
-Project control engagements typically involve providing clients with realistic opinions of scheduling and cost issues, an objective appraisal of critical project issues, and resolution of disputes before they can impact ongoing work.
-Also testified on construction prudency.
-Testified in numerous state courts and before government bodies in the U.S. and Canada.
-Testimony was focused on whether settlements, change orders, and the owner’s overall decisions regarding the cost of a project were within industry standards
+• Ken has provided project controls advice and project monitoring on more than 20 major energy, industrial, and commercial projects, ranging from newly built projects to plant expansions during limited outages.
+His project control engagements typically involve providing clients with realistic opinions of scheduling and cost issues, an objective appraisal of critical project issues, and resolution of disputes before they can impact ongoing work.
+Ken has also testified on construction prudency.
+He has testified in numerous state courts and before government bodies in the United States and Canada.
+Testimony was focused on whether settlements, change orders, and the owner's overall decisions regarding the cost of a project were within industry standards.

 Insights